Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 ![Comparison](/images/Comparison.jpg) [describe and interpret]

 ## Scientific Contribution: ESM Metagenomic Atlas
-Two advantages can be drawn over AlphaFold2: first, there is the speed-up in protein folding and second, no reliance on evolutionarily related patterns via a genetic database lookup.
+There are two key advantages over AlphaFold2: (i) there is the acceleration of protein folding and (ii) there is no reliance on evolutionary related patterns via a genetic database search.
-Both these advantages were leveraged to create the first metagenomic atlas, at the scale of hundreds of millions of proteins.
-To put this number into perspective, only 200.000 protein structures were experimentally predicted, and via AlphaFold2
+These two advantages have been exploited to create the first metagenomic atlas on the scale of hundreds of millions of proteins.
+To put this number into perspective, only 200,000 protein structures have been were predicted experimentally, and through AlphaFold2 there are currently 200 million protein structures in the AlphaFold database, predicted over a period of 3 years.
+However, via ESMFold, the ESM Metagenomic Atlas contains over 600 million protein structures predicted in just <b>2 weeks</b>!

+This is the first time that metagenomic proteins from microbes found in soil, seawater or the ocean have been folded.
+Understandibly so, because such a feast was not possible before as metagenomic proteins were not prioritized for experimental prediction of its structure, i.e. via AlphaFold2 we could not predict such proteins with high confidence as there are no
 - explain what metagenomic is and why sequence prediction was not done until this paper (metagenomic proteins not well studied, as this was not first priority when experimentally predicting structures -> no multiple sequence alignment possible)
 - prediction of over 617M sequences
 - mention the different confidence levels on these sequences